 Get access to the motor shaft’s end by removing the capacitor.
 Unscrew the one screw holding the capacitor and push it out of the way without disconnecting it from the leads.

 Once you have gained access to the motor shaft, secure it by putting a 7/16″ wrench on the flat end to stop it from turning.
 Then twist the impeller off by turning it counterclockwise.
 Gently use pliers to free the impeller completely, but do not apply a lot of pressure, or it may break.
 It is highly recommended you replace the motor shaft seal when you replace the motor to ensure it lasts longer.

 Take off the seal plate.
 Unscrew the four bolts underneath to remove the motor mounting plate.
 Remove the metal conduit elbow, which you will place on the new motor.

 Prep the New Motor

 Now you can start preparing your new motor.
 Remove the new motor’s back cover and unfasten its capacitor to move it out of the way as you did with the old one.
-Place a wrench on the end of the motor shaft, then use four bolts to attach the motor mounting plate onto the new motor.
+Place a wrench on the end of the motor shaft, then use four bolts to attach the motor mounting plate to the new motor.
 Ensure it is placed correctly.

 Clean and Install the Seal Plate

 Clean and install the seal plate.
-Make sure the ceramic face is clean and left untouched with dirty hands.
+Make sure the ceramic face is clean and left untouched by dirty hands.
 You can clean it with a soft cloth.
 Screw the impeller on by turning it clockwise while holding the motor shaft in place with a wrench.